sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Dao**], [**Sustained**]

 Effect: While sustained, your body transforms into that of a Plague Zombie, granting you the following effects:

+Your maximum hit points are increased by 250.
+When you start sustaining this Gu, regain 250 hit points.

 You regain 30 hit points at the start of each of your turns.